-For me it was not the first time in the Eternal City, having spent some months here with my job some years ago, but my boyfriend had seen the city in one day many years ago.
+For me, it was not the first time in the Eternal City since I’ve spent some months here with my job some years ago, but my husband had seen the city in one day many years ago.

-But is it enough to spend only one day in Rome?
-Truly not!
+Absolutely not!
 And no matter how many times I get back to the city, I always feel I manage only to scratch the surface, so I guess I will keep going back again and again.

 And if you are lucky and have one week to spend in Rome, check out Rachel’s one week guide for inspiration.

 So what did we do in Rome in one day?

 Where to stay in Rome

 If you only spend one day in Rome and you are also spending the night, make sure to book a room very close to the city center, or at least to one of the major touristic attractions ( the Vatican for example – where you will find plenty of good places).

 You should look after Piazza del Popolo, the Vatican area, or even close to Termini Station (for when you will travel to another part of Italy or want affordable accommodation in Rome close to the main attractions).